GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 The project is largely documented in toruk's blog: https://torukmakto4.blogspot.com/

 I've decided to make a personalised variant of this (Dubbed QT-19 because I think it's cute aesthetically) including the following changes:
-- Solenoid pusher (Clacky clacky feedback)
+- Solenoid pusher
+    - IMO the mental feedback from the solenoid firing helps with usability
 - Worker Half darts (Ammo carrying capacity + compatibility with local community)
-- Narfduino board (Extremely convenient wiring)
+- Narfduino board
     - Created by AirzoneSama (https://github.com/airzone-sama, https://www.youtube.com/@AirzonesBlasters)
+    - This seemed like the easiest and oddly enough, most affordable means of getting my hands on SimonK compatible ESCs
+    - Extremely convenient wiring, half bridge, Flyshot flashing and everything handled
 - Step away from brutalist aesthetic for personal taste
 - (Other gimmicky shit that got abandoned)